zing-rsa/zmk-config/README.md

 ### Final product

 I'm so stoked with how this board turned out, from the aesthetics to the functionality it's exactly what I was aiming for.
 I'm still tweaking the keymap occasionally as I find more optimal locations for certain keys, but so far the ease of access to all the keys is awesome and I find myself using the mouse less and less.
-I was never a fan of layers but I think the tradeoff for access to everything is worth it - basing every movement off the home row allows for a much more optimized workflow once you commit the keymap to memory.
+I've never been a fan of layers but I think the tradeoff for access to everything is worth it - basing every movement off the home row allows for a much more optimized workflow once you commit the keymap to memory.

 ![Build Log 8](https://lh3.googleusercontent.com/u/0/drive-viewer/AFGJ81qjeiGPDkCluah6yp83OlA_TczThZwAYL1p1XmSw9QuxJnkbkebsqFCnSGEM86NBBh1Ws9nzr9qyzVc8QJslRCO93Q13A=w1778-h1080)